aaesmail/react-CryptoX/README.md

 React-router-dom for the general routing functionality of the app.
 Axios for fetching api data.
 Hosted the Webapp on firebase.
+Used Lazy loading/Code Splitting to not load all parts of the app unless required.

 ## List of used tools:
   * Javascript